perladvent/perldotcom/content/article/_pub_2003_07_08_mod_perl.md

 Let's start at the top.
 Any XS module you write will include the first three header files, while any mod\_perl XS extension will require at least `#include "mod_perl.h"`.
-The remaining two included header files are specific to what we are trying to accomplishâ`ap_provider.h` defines the `ap_register_provider` function, while `mod_auth.h` defines the `AUTHN_PROVIDER_GROUP` constant we will be using, as well as the `authn_provider` struct that holds our callbacks.
+The remaining two included header files are specific to what we are trying to accomplish—`ap_provider.h` defines the `ap_register_provider` function, while `mod_auth.h` defines the `AUTHN_PROVIDER_GROUP` constant we will be using, as well as the `authn_provider` struct that holds our callbacks.